chlyz/i3ipc-dynamic-tiling/README.md

 warning: This code is to be considered _alpha_ and have only been tested in _Ubuntu 18.04 and 20.04_ with `i3 4.18.1` and `sway v1.5`.

-Unfortunately, the current version is not completely compliant with `sway` due to minor discrepancies in how split containers are created when compared with `i3`.
-This is possible to fix and development for `sway v1.5` is ongoing.

 ## Requirements

 This software relies on the on the `i3ipc` python package which can be obtained